 Two coats of body base colour coats were used.
 The doors, boot lid, bonnet and other opening panels were all painted at the same time to ensure perfect continuity of colour, as also were all of the closed panels inside the door jams, fuel filler apertures etc and around the boot and bonnet apertures.
-The paint was then allowed to harden and then rubbed down using 1000 grit glass paper.The fully hardened lacquer coat was then lightly rubbed down using 2000 grit glass paper to achieve the final glass quality surface finish.
-Only when this was done was the final polish applied to achieve the perfect glass like finish.Once done, two further coats of clear coat lacquer were then applied and allowed to fully harden prior to final polishing.The fully harden prior to final polishing.
+The paint was then allowed to harden and rubbed down using 1000 grit glass paper.
+Once done, two further coats of clear coat lacquer were then applied and allowed to fully harden prior to final polishing.